 Many apps you use on your iPhone are tapping your location to provide services or data based on where you are.
-While everything happens in the background, all these apps are actually using your GPS coordinates to pinpoint your location in the most precise way.
+While everything happens in the background, all these apps are actually using your GPS coordinates on your iPhone to pinpoint your location in the most precise way.

-While an average user will never have to deal with GPS coordinates, knowing how to obtain and understand them can be valuable for some – I’m thinking about outdoorsy people or those into geocaching, for instance.
-If you’re one of these people, or if you just want to learn something new, read on as we explain how to view GPS coordinates on iPhone.
+While an average user will never have to deal with GPS coordinates, knowing how to obtain and understand them can be valuable for some.
+I’m thinking about outdoorsy people or those into geocaching, for instance.
+If you’re one of these people, or if you just want to learn something new, here’s how to view GPS coordinates (latitude and longitude) on iPhone.

 What are GPS coordinates?

 GPS coordinates are determined by the latitude and longitude of a given location.
-For all intents and purposes, we’ll just say that the latitude coordinate is a point relative to the equator, and longitude is a point relative to the meridian of the British Royal Observatory in Greenwich, UK.
+In brief, the latitude coordinate is a point relative to the equator and longitude is a point relative to the meridian of the British Royal Observatory in Greenwich, UK.
 For more details about that, refer to Wikipedia’s in-depth article on the topic.

 How to view latitude and longitude of a location in Apple Maps

-You do not need any third-party application to view the latitude and longitude data of a location on iPhone.
-You can actually do so just with the default Maps app.
+You do not need any third-party application to view the latitude and longitude data of a location on your iPhone.
+You can actually do so just with the default Apple Maps app.
+Here’s how:

-View latitude, longitude, and elevation of a location in Compass app
+How to view latitude, longitude, and elevation of a location in the iPhone Compass app

-There is another app that comes pre-installed on your iPhone you can use to see your coordinates: it’s the Compass app.
+There is another app that comes pre-installed on your iPhone you can use to see your coordinates: Compass.
 The downside of this app is that you can only see the coordinates of your current location.
-The upside is that you can actually copy the GPS coordinates and paste them in another app, or share them with someone.

 Launch Google Maps on your iPhone, then tap and hold your finger to drop a pin on the screen (note you can only view GPS data by dropping a pin).
 Swipe up on the information pane, and latitude and longitude data should be easily accessible there.